 Gaming computers are available on the 3rd floor in the Teens and Technology Department

 A Kansas library card allows patrons access to eBooks & numerous databases

 Located on the 2nd Floor, Browse our collection of Kansas Books

 Talking Books are available through the State Library for the visually impaired.
 We can help you submit your application for this free service.

 Students may have tests proctored at the library.
 Please email Jordyn at firstname.lastname@example.org

 Patrons may take home a jigsaw puzzle free of charge, and leave puzzles for others to use.

-eBooks are available through the Sunflower eLibrary with an APL Library Card and through the State Library of Kansas with a Kansas Library Card (available at APL)
+eBooks are available through the Sunflower eLibrary and Hoopla with an APL Library Card and through the State Library of Kansas with a Kansas Library Card (available at APL)

 Sunflower eLibrary has both audio and e-books

 To Sign in, select Abilene Public Library, and enter your APL card number.